iSchool Peer Review Guidelines

 - Part-time temporary instructors must be reviewed in at least one course in their first semester of appointment and at least every third semester thereafter.
 If this is not feasible, reviews should be made as often as is practicable.

 Additional peer evaluations may be made under certain circumstances and on an as-needed basis:

 - When requested by any faculty member.
 Tenured full professors may request a peer review for professional development.

 - At the discretion of the Director or Associate Director.

 University policy #F12-6 requires that departmental evaluations have a formalized process and an established set of criteria.
 The policy states that peer reviewers should consider the following factors when evaluating a course: 1) context, purpose, and objectives of the course; and 2) implementation of the course.
 When reviewing online courses, reviewers should evaluate the course from the students’ perspective.

 Some departments use a standardized form, with a list of evaluation criteria that ask for a numeric rating as well as commentary.
-The iSchool’s RTP Guidelines outline the purpose of peer reviews and what they should cover:
+The iSchool’s peer review standards outline the purpose of peer reviews and what they should cover:

 Peer reviews should indicate the evidence used in evaluating teaching effectiveness.
 The course syllabus should always be examined.
 Content on the course’s learning management site (lectures, readings, assignments, discussions, etc.) should also be considered, as appropriate to the class.
 In addition, peer reviewers should note any unfavorable conditions in the learning environment beyond the faculty member’s control.
 The reviewee has the right to respond to the evaluation in writing within seven calendar days after receiving the review.